Last Updated on February 23, 2026 by maximosecrets

 The Service Requests application does not have a set of activities, whereas the Incidents and Problems applications do.
 It is easily configured to add Activities to Service Requests and the associated Activities and Tasks application is licensed for Maximo clients without any add-ons.
 Activities would be used if the nature of the request, issue, or other reason for using the Service Requests application requires multiple tasks, reviews, or investigations to be performed by one or more people or teams, whether in series or in parallel.
 For issues or incidents affecting multiple people it is easy to see why multiple activities might be used.
 It is one of those things that when a client sees the Incidents application as part of the HSE add-on they often say that it would have made a better help desk or service desk.

 To use classifications on activities you need to use the Use With Object of WOACTIVITY.
-Beware you cannot see the attributes and their values from the Service Requests application and Specifications tab you will need to navigate to the Activities and Tasks application to see the attributes.
-Also, while the Ticket Template and Service Request now support a DATE data type for an attribute and a Date Value, this is available for the Activity on the Ticket Template but the Work Order Specification and hence the Activity Specification does not support this, hopefully by version 7.6.1.3 it will.
+Beware you cannot see the activity attributes and their values from the Service Requests application and Specifications tab unless you do some configuration, out of the box Maximo expects you to navigate to the Activities and Tasks application to see the attributes.

 The activity can have a Job Plan, and this is applied on the activity to create a set of tasks which can be seen from the Activities and Tasks application and Plans tab.
 The Priority field in this case is a value in the range of 0-999 where 999 is high, it is the activity priority, and an activity is a class of work order.